On the Reliability of Cue Conflict and Beyond: Experiments

-\textbf{\ours dataset reflects trends clearly.} Based on the hypothesis, we evaluate whether each benchmark dataset faithfully reflects the expected effects of different learning strategies, using the preference metric.
-As shown in \Tref{tbl:table2}, our dataset demonstrates that shape-focused strategies consistently increase shape preference.
+Based on the hypothesis, we evaluate whether each benchmark dataset faithfully reflects the expected effects of different learning strategies, using the preference metric.
+As shown in \cref{tbl:table2}, our dataset demonstrates that shape-focused strategies consistently increase shape preference.
 Notably, even nuanced strategies such as mixed augmentations, which apply mild texture degradation, are accurately reflected by ours as an increased shape preference.
 While \cue partly captures similar tendencies, many of its results are not statistically significant and show an inconsistent trend across the strategies.

 For adversarial training, results on our dataset show that robustness to imperceptible noise does not significantly affect model preference.
 In contrast, \cue reports a larger increase in shape preference than shape-focused methods, which is counterintuitive since it is primarily aimed at improving adversarial robustness, not shape preference.
-Furthermore, consistent with recent findings \cite{burgert2025imagenet} that the ImageNet-1k pretrained ResNet-50 model does not strongly rely on texture cues, our dataset indicates lower reliance on texture (0.49), while \cue reports a higher texture preference (0.77).
+Furthermore, consistent with recent findings~\cite{burgert2025imagenet} that the ImageNet-1k pretrained ResNet-50 model does not strongly rely on texture cues, our dataset indicates lower reliance on texture (0.49), while \cue reports a higher texture preference (0.77).
 Overall, these results demonstrate that our dataset provides a more reliable reflection of model behavior.